Suhas26-05/employee-management-system/README.md

 7. **License:** Information about the license under which the project is distributed.
 8. **Acknowledgements:** Credits and links to resources used in the project.
 9. **Contact:** Provides a way for users to reach out for questions or feedback.

-Feel free to adjust the content to better fit your project's specifics and your preferences.